Welcome to CRCS

 Harvard’s Center for Research on Computation and Society (CRCS) brings computer scientists together with a broad range of scholars from other fields to tackle fundamental computational problems arising from societal issues, such as privacy, security, and crowdsourcing.

 Since Fall 2009, CRCS has joined forces with Harvard’s Berkman Center for Internet and Society.
 In particular, we have integrated our fellowship programs and coordinated our respective seminars to foster collaboration.
-CRCS hosts a biweekly seminar for both communities from 12:00 – 1:30pm on Mondays in Maxwell Dworkin 119.
+CRCS hosts a biweekly seminar for both communities from 12:00 – 1:30pm on Wednesdays in Maxwell Dworkin 119.
 CRCS fellows, faculty and friends are also encouraged to participate in the weekly Berkman lunches, held each Tuesday from 12:30 – 2pm.